FDA panel is first key test for Biden COVID-19 booster plan

 “All my actions and decisions over my 32-year FDA career have been grounded in science with you in mind and in the best interest of your health and safety,” Gruber said.

-The Biden administration booster plan has raised major ethical concerns, given the dire shortages of vaccine in impoverished parts of the world.
+The Biden booster plan has raised major ethical concerns, given the dire shortages of vaccine in impoverished parts of the world.
 But the administration has argued that the plan is not an us-or-them choice and noted that the U.S. is supplying large quantities of vaccine to the rest of the globe.

 The U.S. has already approved Pfizer and Moderna boosters for certain people with weakened immune systems, such as cancer patients and transplant recipients.
 And some Americans, healthy or not, have managed to get boosters on the sly by going to clinics and pretending they have yet to get their initial shots.